apache/arrow/site/powered_by.md

   data.
 Data can be accessed with zero-copy by multiple processes using the [Plasma shared memory object store][6] which originated from Ray and is part of Arrow now.
+* **[Red Data Tools][16]:** A project that provides data processing tools for Ruby.
+It provides [Red Arrow][17] that is a Ruby bindings of Apache Arrow based on Apache Arrow GLib.
+Red Arrow is a core library for it.
+It also provides many Ruby libraries to integrate existing Ruby libraries with Apache Arrow.
+They use Red Arrow.
 * **[Turbodbc][4]:** Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API